Is Skype™ HIPAA Compliant?

 - It never has access to the encryption key

 Another factor to keep in mind is that the Omnibus Rule requires business associates to provide “satisfactory assurances” that PHI will be protected as required by HIPAA rules.
-However, Skype® does not state anywhere that its services can be used in a HIPAA-compliant way.
+However, Skype™ does not state anywhere that its services can be used in a HIPAA compliant way.

 Audits and Breaches

-The HIPAA Security Rule requires covered entities to use technologies that include audit controls by “implement[ing] hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronically protected health information.”
-Unfortunately, Consumer Skype® does not offer audit control tools for monitoring who has access to PHI, nor does it provide notifications in the event of a breach.
+The HIPAA Security Rule requires covered entities to use technologies that include audit controls³ by “implement[ing] hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronically protected health information.”
+Unfortunately, Consumer Skype™ does not offer audit control tools for monitoring who has access to PHI, nor does it provide notifications in the event of a breach.

-Within Skype for Business® / Microsoft Teams®, Skype Manager® provides a detailed activity report of Skype® usage.
-The activity includes the time, date, duration, and destination number of all calls and texts made and details of purchases and downloads.
+Both Skype for Business™ and Microsoft Teams™ include management tools that provide a detailed activity report of communications.
+The activity includes the time, date, duration, and destination number of all calls and texts made, plus details of purchases and downloads.
 These controls are useful for recording and examining information system activity, especially when determining if a security violation occurred.

-While Consumer Skype® encryption methods are secure, overall, it does not meet HIPAA compliance standards.
-Organizations that use the software to communicate with patients over the internet should be aware of the risks involved and consider using specialized, HIPAA-compliant video conferencing platforms.
-If the patient has a preference for using Skype®, be sure that there is a record of the patient’s acceptance to use non-HIPAA compliant technologies.
+While Consumer Skype™ encryption methods are secure, the software overall does not meet HIPAA compliance standards.
+Organizations that use it to communicate with patients online should be aware of the risks involved and consider alternative HIPAA-compliant video conferencing platforms.
+If the patient has a preference for using Skype™, be sure that there is a record of the patient’s consent to use non-HIPAA compliant technologies.

-For consultations that do not require video, Bridge Patient Portal offers a HIPAA-compliant e-consultation platform.
-Bridge allows for two types of secure communication between patients and physicians: secure messaging and telephone calls, including integrated VoIP calling.
-Bridge provides a business associate agreement to the covered entities that they work with and continuously monitors regulatory requirements to ensure compliance.
-The platform can also be integrated with a variety of 3rd party video conferencing solutions, facilitating pre-consultation communication, billing, and intake.
+For consultations that do not require video, Bridge Patient Portal offers a HIPAA compliant e-consultation platform.
+Bridge enables secure messaging and telephone calls between patients and physicians, including integrated VoIP calling.
+Bridge provides a business associate agreement to the covered entities that they work with, and continuously monitors regulatory requirements to ensure compliance.
+The platform can also be integrated with a variety of third party video conferencing solutions, facilitating pre-consultation communication, billing, and intake.

 Does your patient engagement vendor offer e-consultations?
 Let Bridge know which software you use and how your experience has been thus far.

-To learn more about HIPAA and email/SMS communication, read our article: The Facts about HIPAA and Email/SMS Communication with Patients.
+To learn more about HIPAA and email/SMS communication, read The Facts about HIPAA and Email/SMS Communication with Patients.

 To learn more about HIPAA and healthcare applications, please read our three-part article series: